victornguyen75/bopify-svelte/README.md

 Spotify But Bop-ier

+## Requirements

-⚠️ You will need your own Client ID and Client Secret from the Spotify API and docs. ⚠️
+You will need your own:

+- Client ID
+- Client Secret
+- Active Spotify Subscription

 ## Set Up